umbrew/stash-pullrequest-jenkins/README.md

 # Jenkins Pull-Request Integration

-This stash plugin hook into create/update/reopen pull-request to trigger a build on Jenkins CI through it's Jenkins API.
+This stash plugin hook into create/update/reopen pull-request to trigger a build on Jenkins CI through the API.
-It add 3 hooks for listing on events "PullRequestOpenedEvent", "PullRequestRescopedEvent" and "PullRequestReopenedEvent", when one of the event is triggered it's retrieve the source SHA-1 and use this as parameter to trigger a Jenkins Job
+3 hooks listing on events "PullRequestOpenedEvent", "PullRequestRescopedEvent" and "PullRequestReopenedEvent" and when a event is triggered it trigger the specified jenklins job with parameter of the SHA-1 of the source repository

-The Jenkins job need to take a least one parameter containing the commit "SHA-1", this can be used to checkout the changed source set and process the job to your specific needs.
+The Jenkins job need to take a least one parameter containing the source "SHA-1", this can be used to checkout the changed source set and process the job to your specific needs.

 This plug-in is created under the philosophy of open source that software should be free and accessible to all.